wynaut/gems-tools-pro-wiki/Keeping-up-to-date-with-new-releases.md

 ## <a name="pull"></a> Use `git pull` to get changes
 Now, whenever you want to update the toolbox, open a command prompt, cd to `gems-tools-pro` and type `git pull`.
-To speed this up you could add the `cd` and `git pull` command to a .bat file that resides in the folder shown in the prompt when you open the command prompt window
+To speed this up you could add [create a batch file](https://www.makeuseof.com/tag/write-simple-batch-bat-file/) and save it in the default directory shown when the command prompt opens or [pin a shortcut to the batch file](https://superuser.com/questions/100249/how-to-pin-either-a-shortcut-or-a-batch-file-to-the-new-windows-7-8-and-10-task) to your taskbar.